EstherSlabbert/tech230_vagrant_intro/automation_nginx_deployment.md

 ## Steps

-1. Check 'nginx_deployment.md' for steps in setting your 'Vagrantfile' up if you do not already have an appropriate file from using `vagrant init`.
+1. Check [nginx_deployment.md](https://github.com/EstherSlabbert/tech230_vagrant_intro/blob/main/nginx_deployment.md) for steps in setting your 'Vagrantfile' up if you do not already have an appropriate file from using `vagrant init`.
-2. Create a .ssh file called 'provision.ssh'.
+2. Create a .sh file called 'provision.sh'.
 Open it and write the following:
 ```shell
 #!/bin/bash